Zjtep/Zjtep.github.io/blog.md

 permalink: /blog/
 ---

-“Knowing yourself is the beginning of all wisdom.” wikipedia and google are pretty good too...
+“Knowing yourself is the beginning of all wisdom. wikipedia and google are pretty good too."

 <ul class="listing">
 {% for post in site.posts %}